apache/datasketches-website/docs/Theta/ThetaUpdateSpeed.md

 The tradeoff here is the classic memory size versus speed.
 Suppose you have millions of sketches that need to be allocated and your input data is highly skewed (as is often the case).
 Most of the sketches will only have a few entries and only a small fraction of all the sketches will actually go into estimation mode and require a full-sized cache.
 The Resize Factor option allows a memory allocation that would be orders of magnitude smaller than would be required if all the sketches had to be allocated at full size.
 The default Resize Factor is X8, which is a nice compromise for many environments.

 ### How these graphs were generated
 The goal of these measurements was to measure the limits of how fast these sketches could update data from a continuous data stream not limited by system overhead, string or array processing.
 In order to remove random noise from the plots, each point on the graph represents an average of many trials.
 For the low end of the graph the number of trials per point is 2^23 or 8M trials per point.
-At the high end, of 8 million uniques per trial, the number of trials per point is 2^4 or 16.
+At the high end, at 8 million uniques per trial, the number of trials per point is 2^4 or 16.

 It needs to be pointed out that these tests were designed to measure the maximum update speed under ideal conditions so "your mileage may vary"!
 Very few systems would actually be able to feed a single sketch at this rate so these plots represent an upper bound of performance, and not as realistic update rates in more complex systems environments.
 Nonetheless, this demonstrates that the sketches would consume very little of an overall system's budget for updating, if there was one, and are quite suitable for real-time streams.